 Fall at the beach is its own brand of beauty.
 The pace of the waves and clouds change, and everything starts to slow down.
 Even better, average temperatures in the 80s mean that it’s also plenty warm for beach activities, but cool enough to hang out by the water without overheating.

 Mild weather makes for great dining and drinking outdoors, too.
 Relax at one of Panama City Beach’s many great beachside restaurants and bars, check out a live show, or sip a cocktail aboard a dolphin cruise as the sun fades beyond the waves.
-Oh yes, and speaking of sunsets, the drop in humidity in the fall brings plenty of clear nights--perfect for watching the sun rise or set on the sand.
+Oh yes, and speaking of sunsets, the drop in humidity in the fall brings plenty of clear nights--perfect for watching the sun rise or set.

 3. Nature and Wildlife

 Image of the water from St. Andrews State Park via Wikimedia

 Panama City Beach’s natural beauty is one of the many reasons why it’s among our favorite fall destinations.
 For one, you will be surprised how warm the water is even extending into November!
 Splash and play in the shallows and stretch out as smaller crowds means more room for frisbees, boogie boards, and relaxation!

 Beyond the beach, Panama City Beach offers a variety of parks and wildlife preserves that are great for family recreation and exercise.
 St. Andrews State Park, for instance, is one of the most peaceful places to hike and unwind in the Panhandle.
 Visiting St. Andrews in the fall is a great idea because a drop in humidity means fewer bugs and cooler temperatures overall.